Man who directed weekly shipments of heroin to Richmond area sentenced to 4.5 years

 Investigators found $30,000 in stacks consistent with drug money proceeds in Zavala-Higareda’s room; they discovered ledgers, assorted documents and transfer receipts in Ruiz’s room.

+Zavala-Higareda was sentenced in October 2020 to 7 years in prison for his role in trafficking heroin in the area.

-Investigators also discovered that Ruiz was not only transferring drug trafficking proceeds through his bank accounts and his business - HR Hair and Beauty Products - but he also was wiring money directly to Mexico.
+Investigators discovered that Ruiz was not only transferring drug trafficking proceeds through his bank accounts and his business — HR Hair and Beauty Products — but was also wiring money directly to Mexico.
 He also laundered drug proceeds through a Latino party store in Richmond, prosecutors said.

 Ruiz’s attorney, Ali Amirshahi, asked the court for a lower sentencing of 60 months, arguing Ruiz did not directly profit from the sale of heroin.